-The Korean gastropub has outdoor heating ready to go for its spaced outdoor seating.
-Crispy brussels, kimchi fries, and a warm bowl of bibimbap sound perfect for a crisp autumn day.
+The Korean gastropub has outdoor sidewalk seating ready to go, as well as a takeout window for bringing the goods home instead.
+Fluffy bao buns and a warm bowl of bibimbap sounds like the best meal for a crisp spring day.

-Suraya has a heated outdoor patio and backyard garden for dining onsite, with reservations available to book up to 30 days in advance.
-Each table will have a set time frame depending on the size of the party, but you’ll have plenty of time for all the hot mezze, pita, and kebabs your heart desires.
+Suraya has an outdoor patio and backyard garden for dining onsite.
+Each table has a set time frame depending on the size of the party, but you’ll have plenty of time for all the hot mezze, pita, and kebabs your heart desires.